Old California porcelain enamel traffic signs

 1916 ACSC erects signs on the Old Spanish Trail from San Diego to Kent, Texas.

-1917 CSAA erects yellow and blue diamond guide signs on the Lincoln Highway from San Francisco to Salt Lake City.
+1917 CSAA erects yellow and blue diamond guide signs on the Lincoln Highway from San Francisco to Salt Lake City, Utah.

 1918 CSAA signs have a code number on the back of each sign that identifies the sign location on a county map.